opensource111111/tekken-8-mod-manager/README.md

 ## Updates

-#### 5th May 2024
+#### 6th May 2024

    ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](assets/screenshots/window_setting.png)

    - Added a windows configuration menu.
 Will add onto this at a later date.
-Option > Windows Settings:
+Option > Windows Configuration:

       - Global Scale (Disabled for now)
       - Font Size